fivetran/dbt_github_source/README.md

 # Package Dependency Matrix
 This dbt package is dependent on the following dbt packages.
 For more information on the below packages, refer to the [dbt hub](https://hub.getdbt.com/) site.
+> **If you have any of these dependent packages in your own `packages.yml` I highly recommend you remove them to ensure there are no package version conflicts.**
 ```
 packages:
   - package: fivetran/fivetran_utils